HarperDog/steps-quill-message/README.md

-# Slack Message step
+# Quill Message step

-Send a Slack message from your [bitrise](https://www.bitrise.io/cli) build!
+Send a Quill message from your [bitrise](https://www.bitrise.io/cli) build!

 ## How to use this Step